 Are there side effects to using Latisse?

-Latisse may cause a slight itching or redness in the eyes, which is experienced by about 4% of patients.
+Following application of Latisse Northern VA patients may notice slight itching or redness in the eyes.
+Although, these symptoms are only experienced by about 4% of patients.
 Much less common is a slight skin darkening in the area around the eyelashes, dryness of the eyes and eyelid redness.
 Speak with your doctor if you have experienced an eye trauma, had eye surgery, have been diagnosed with conjunctivitis or have lost any portion of your vision.